 When it comes to installing the roof itself, not only do you need to have basic knowledge about using tools like roofing spades, nail guns, chalk lines, and hammer-tackers, you also need to understand how roofing materials like asphalt shingles, tar paper, and ice and water shield are applied and what purposes they serve.
 Furthermore, you need to understand how to work around dormer windows, and valleys — not to mention roof vents, plumbing stacks, and chimneys.

-And then there are all the little problems that crop up along the way, which can present a challenge even to experienced roofers (what to do, for example, if you discover that parts of the roof deck have sustained heavy water damage, or that the chimney needs to have new flashing installed?).
+And then there are all the little problems that crop up along the way, which can present a challenge even to an experienced roofer in Toronto.
+What to do, for example, if you discover that parts of the roof deck have sustained heavy water damage, or that the chimney needs to have new flashing installed?

 Finally, you don’t just have to worry about purchasing materials and having them delivered to your house.
 You also have to figure out how you are going to dispose of waste.
 Most roofs generate quite a bit of garbage, and you will need to rent an industrial sized bin and arrange to have it disposed of.